EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 **Lesser Known Issues:**

-If something's wrong (sensor won't start, for example) and there aren't any helpful Sensor Health Alerts in the MDI/XDR portal, then the next place to look is in the MDI logs on the DCs themselves.
-The Defender for Identity logs are located in a subfolder called Logs where Defender for Identity is installed; the default location is: _C:\Program Files\Azure Advanced Threat Protection Sensor\version number\Logs_
+If something's wrong (sensor won't start, for example) and there aren't any helpful Sensor Health Alerts in the MDI/XDR portal, then the _next place to look is in the **MDI logs** on the DCs themselves._ The Defender for Identity logs are located in a subfolder called Logs where Defender for Identity is installed; the default location is: _C:\Program Files\Azure Advanced Threat Protection Sensor\version number\Logs_

 You'll want to examine **all** of the log files, not just the ones with "error" in the title for the bigger picture to make sense.
 Here's an example I came across just last week:

 **Sensor Won't Start, no Active Health Alerts**
-I had recently deployed MDI using a gMSA as the DSA, but the sensor was acting like it was stuck in a boot loop before eventually timing out; It kept bouncing between starting and stopped.
+I had recently deployed MDI using a gMSA as the DSA, but the sensor was acting like it was stuck in a boot loop before eventually timing out; It kept bouncing between **starting** and **stopped**.

 Because there were no Sensor Health Alerts, I looked into the MDI logs on one of the DCs and found the following clues from the log files: